Michel engine

 The Michel engine was an unusual form of opposed-piston engine.
 It was unique in that its cylinders, instead of being open-ended cylinders containing two pistons, were instead joined in a Y-shape and had three pistons working within them.

 These engines were produced by Hermann Michel of the Michel Engine Company of Kiel, Germany, in the 1920s and 1930s.
 A US patent application was filed in 1921 and granted in 1926.

-This Michel engine should not be confused with the contemporary Michell engine, which was a swashplate engine.
+This Michel engine should not be confused with the contemporary Michell engine, (Note: This was developed by the same George Michell who also developed the slipper-pad thrust block.)
+(Note: Also described in) which was a swashplate engine.

 Operation

 The Michel engine was a two-stroke diesel engine, of piston-ported opposed-piston design.
 Its unusual feature was that rather than two pistons sharing a cylinder, the cylinders here were Y-shaped and contained three pistons.
 The two upper pistons controlled the inlet ports, with the one lower piston controlling the exhaust ports.
 Having two inlet (scavenge air) pistons to one exhaust piston provided good scavenging and efficient combustion.
 The engine was water-cooled.